-Paying attention to cumulative impacts means fully accounting for all of the chemical and non-chemical stressors on a community’s health, well-being and quality of life.
+Cumulative impacts are the combined chemical and non-chemical stressors on a community’s health, well-being and quality of life.

 When we regulate chemical pollution, we can’t just think about the safety of one chemical or one facility at a time.
 Instead, we have to think about the health of a community holistically.
 Is a community being exposed to lots of different toxic chemicals from a cluster of facilities?
 What happens when people breathe, drink, or are exposed to these chemicals in combination?
 Is public health already stressed in this community, and why?
 For example, are cancer and asthma rates higher than average in this community?
 Has this community faced systematic racial discrimination, by being targeted for highway construction and industrial development, or being shut out of home loans via redlining policies?
 Are there accessible and quality hospitals, grocery stores and green spaces in this community?

 By looking at cumulative impacts, we are able to see which communities have been harmed the most, and must be restored, strengthened and repaired.

 One way to do this is through mandatory emissions reductions that will require chemical facilities to decrease, and ultimately eliminate the toxic chemicals they are releasing into communities.
 Right now, companies are given permission to pollute into communities, via permits.
 We believe that no amount of toxic emissions into communities should be considered “safe” or acceptable, especially given that emissions from multiple sources add up and take a heavy toll on residents’ health.